 Full description of how it works you can find on the original Robin Linus socialmedia-leak project page:

-The threat is well known for a long time, back in previous decade.
-But as the hardering crosss-origin resource sharing to disallow images and blocking third-party cookies by default is looks unreal for normal users, it won't fix.
-Major websites also does not consider it as a significant security risk.
-At the moment, only geeks oriented resources has fixed it quickly.
+The threat is well known for a long time, back in the previous decade.
+But as the hardering cross-origin resource sharing to disallow images and blocking third-party cookies by default is looks unreal for normal users, it won't fix.
+Major websites also do not consider it as a significant security risk.
+At the moment, only geeks oriented resources have fixed it quickly.

 What you can do to protect yourself: